 How many sessions will I need?

 The length of a coaching partnership varies depending on the individual’s or team’s needs and preferences.
-For certain types of focused coaching, 3 to 6 months of working may work.
-In other instances, people may find it beneficial to work with a Coach for a longer period.
+For certain types of focused coaching, 3 to 6 months may be sufficient.
+In other instances, people find it beneficial to work with a Coach for a longer period.
 Factors that may impact the length of time include: the types of goals, the ways individuals or teams prefer to work, the frequency of coaching sessions and financial resources available to support coaching.

 At Delphinium Business Coaching we recommend a minimum of 12 sessions, as it has been noted the most powerful changes are experienced over a 90 – 180 day period.
-However, the initial agreement can be for 6, 9 or 12 sessions and add on sessions agreed to suit your needs.
+However, the initial agreement can be for 6, 9 or 12 sessions.

 Why is coaching cost effective?